-The Chair/Safeguarding school committee member is responsible for ensuring standards are met.
-During safeguarding briefings with the DSL they will discuss any actions arising from the 360 degree safe audit.
-They also have a Safeguarding strategy briefing document with prompts of what to look for in line with the UK Council for Internet Safety guidance for Governing Boards and will speak with a group of pupils to capture pupil voice.

-The Headteacher/DSL is responsible for ensuring standards are met.

-The Trust's IT provider Agilisys monitors and controls the firewall and internet filtering system by utilising the ADEPT Education filtering system on the LGfL network.
+IDENTIFY AND ASSIGN ROLES AND RESPONSIBILITY TO MANAGE FILTERING AND MONITORING SYSTEM DFE GUIDANCE TRUST/SCHOOL EVIDENCE The Chair/Safeguarding school committee The importance of meeting the standard member is responsible for ensuring standards are met.
+During safeguarding briefings with Schools and colleges should provide a safe the DSL they will discuss any actions arising environment to learn and work, including when from the 360 degree safe audit.
+They also have online.
+Filtering and monitoring are both important a Safeguarding strategy briefing document parts of safeguarding pupils and staff from potentially with prompts of what to look for in line with harmful and inappropriate online material. the UK Council for Internet Safety guidance for Governing Boards and will speak with a group Clear roles, responsibilities and strategies are vital for of pupils to capture pupil voice. delivering and maintaining effective filtering and The Headteacher/DSL is responsible for monitoring systems.
+It's important that the right ensuring standards are met. people are working together and using their The Trust's IT provider Agilisys monitors and professional expertise to make informed decisions controls the firewall and internet filtering system by utilising the ADEPT Education filtering system on the LGfL network.
 The Trust provides additional filtering and monitoring via IMPERO to enable all staff to monitor IT usage.
 School Protect: Webscreen - default list using pre-defined system bundles is in place, additional access rights such as Twitter can be enabled for defined groups using this system following authorisation from the CEO/Headteacher.
 Groups/individuals with additional access rights is discussed when reviewing the 360 degree safe audit and reviewed and updated as necessary.
 IMPERO has an advanced policy system which uses pre-defined lists updated automatically.
 As part of the 360 degree safe annual audit and online safety group meeting, incidents and alerts are reviewed in order that provision can be assessed on its effectiveness and any actions required such as filtering system modifications or curriculum implications.
 TRUST annual audit monitors if the 360 degree safe audit has been undertaken.
-The Headteacher discusses any actions from the Trust audit with the Chair of the School Committee

-School Protect: Webscreen scheduled reports are issued to Headteachers.
+The Headteacher discusses any actions from the Trust audit with the Chair of the School Committee School Protect: Webscreen scheduled reports are issued to Headteachers.
 IT technicians monitor IMPERO daily alerts and Headteachers receive automatic alerts that are categorised as "severe" along with the Trust's Director of Safeguarding & Attendance.